pingtozen/bip39-checksum-finder/README.md

 ## description
 BIP-39 tool.
 This code finds all possible checksum words for a 12 or 24 mnemonic (seed phrase)

-BIP-39 Enables storing your private keys as a set of words instead of a binary string For more info see the [BIP39 spec](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)
+BIP-39 enables storing your private keys as a set of words instead of a binary string.
+For more info see the [BIP39 spec](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)

 This code allows you to choose the first 11 or 23 seed words and returns a list of all possible checksum words, so you can choose from that list the 12th or 24th word for your mnemonic / seed.